Devon Sproule: Career

 By 25, Sproule had already released four albums, drawing from influences as diverse as Frank Zappa, Bikini Kill, and a range of Canadian folk music.

 A year after releasing her debut album Devon in 1999, she attracted the attention of fellow Charlottesville resident Dave Matthews who offered her a spot on a tour with the Dave Matthews Band.
 Bassist Stefan Lessard produced her next album Long Sleeve Story in 2001.
 The release of Upstate Songs in 2003 coincided with a move to upstate New York.
 The edgier sound, with a more folk-driven feel, represented a departure – and helped her gain national prominence.

 Upstate Songs was critically acclaimed with Rolling Stone Magazine naming it to their Critics Top Albums of 2003.
 Julie Gerstein called the record, "perhaps the sweetest and most honest folk-pop album recorded this year," and added, "Sproule's vocal and lyrical beauty is unmatched."

 At a show in Charlottesville, fellow musician Paul Curreri jumped on stage with her and joined in singing.
 They married in 2005 and often performed together locally.
 They also tour together across the United States and United Kingdom.
 They were regular favorites at the now-defunct Gravity Lounge, a major platform for new talent in their hometown.
 Curreri often "sings, plays, mixes, and produces" his wife's recordings.

 In September 2011 Sproule and Curreri moved to Berlin, Germany, citing professional and economic reasons.
 "It felt like a good career move, to not just grow careers, but to make money, which is hard when you're going back and forth," says Sproule.
 "It's really fun to play over there where you can play the folk shows, but you can also play a little theater of 20-year-olds who are sitting on the floor and they're blogging about it the next day."

 After living in Austin for a time, they've returned to Charlottesville.
 As Sproule says, "Everything that led away from Virginia felt necessary, and so did the coming home."

+Moving away from recording albums, much of Sproule's new music is available through Patreon as of 2025.